Going Back to Work? How to Manage Your Cat’s Separation Anxiety

 - A stress-relieving spray or diffuser that releases calming pheromones, such as one from Feliway, can help reduce kitties’ stress levels.

 The best cure of all for cat separation anxiety, however, is human interaction.
-If you can, try and leave your cat just for a few hours at first to get them used to being alone.
+If you can, try and leave your cat just for a few hours at first so they get used to being alone.
 Whatever you do, make sure to shower your kitty with love and affection whenever they want it when you get home.
 After a day away from your fur baby you’ll be craving the cuddles just as much, if not more, then they will.